kdwils/blog/content/posts/goodbye-ingress-nginx.md

 ## Configuring the gateway

-In my cluster, I have two setups:
+In my cluster, I have the following setup:

 A `*.kyledev.co` wildcard that is exposed to the public internet, and is served by a cloudflared tunnel to my cluster.
+I also have a VPS running plex that is publicy accessible.

 And as mentioned previously, `*.int.kyledev.co`, which resolves by running pihole on a machine that is connected to my tailnet.
-To use this I have to be connected to the tailnet.

 On the pihole server, I create a dnsmasq config at `/etc/dnsmasq.d/99-tsnet.conf` where `100.79.90.18` is the tailnet IP of my envoy proxy tailscale machine
 ```shell